qwerty12/X250-Hackintosh/README.md

     * Black Green Moody (just in case: it's used by stock RehabMan configs) ☑️
     * Clovy (a vast improvement on the default embedded theme) ☑️
 * UEFI Drivers
-    * De-select ⬛️ AudioDxe-64 (unless you really want to hear the Mac chime)
+    * De-select ⬛️ AudioDxe-64 (unless you *really* want to hear the Mac startup chime)
     * De-select ⬛️ DataHubDxe-64 (it's not needed on the X250)
     * Select ☑️ FSInject-64
     * De-select ⬛️ SMCHelper-64 (we're using VirtualSMC which comes with its own UEFI driver)
     * Select ☑️ ApfsDriverLoader-64
     * Select ☑️ AppleImageLoader-64
     * Select ☑️ AptioMemoryFix-64 - do not select any other Aptio fixes!
-Despite the name, Lenovo's Phoenix UEFI does requires it
+Despite its name, Lenovo's Phoenix UEFI does require it
     * Select ☑️ HFSPlus

 You should also install VirtualSmc.efi into drivers64UEFI.
 This driver comes with the VirtualSMC zip file, which is linked in the kexts list below.